mmbanasz/bengals_etl_assignment/README.md

 - Transforming and joining the data to prepare it for analysis.
 - Loading the cleaned data into a Postgres database.
 - Writing and executing queries against the database.

+## File Structure
+notebook>bengels_etl.ipynb - notebook that holds etl code data - file that holds the extracted data, and the combined data that gets written to database in .csv

 ## Setup Instructions
 1. Clone the repository: